Treviño: Rule by Castile

 After the comarca was conquered in 1199–1200 by Alfonso VIII of Castile, it retained the name of Ivita, Ibidam, or Uda and continued to be identified as a specific part of the land of Álava, as is clearly indicated in De rebus Hispaniae by archbishop Rodrigo Jiménez de Rada.
 Gradually, the predominance of the town that develops based on fueros granted by Alfonso X of Castile in 1254 supplants the old comarcal name; the area comes to be referred to as de Treviño rather than de Uda, although for about a century the town is known as Treviño de Uda.

 Following its incorporation into Castile, a good portion of Álava was organized into behetrías, at least nominally choosing their own local leader.
 However, Treviño and Vitoria were not included in this plan, remained directly under the control of the monarch as part of the royal seigneury.
-In 1332, at the Campo de Arriaga the Cofradía ("brotherhood") of Álava formally recognized the royal seigneury over Treviño and its surrounding territories.
+In 1332, at the Campo de Arriaga the Brotherhood of Álava formally recognized the royal seigneury over Treviño and its surrounding territories.

 On 8 April 1366, Henry II of Castile ceded to Pedro Manrique I de Lara, for services rendered, a seigneury consisting of Treviño de Uda and its outlying villages.
 In 1453 it became the Condado de Treviño when Gómez Manrique (great-grandson of Pedro Manrique) was given the title of count.
 The Catholic Monarchs would later (in 1482) grant the title of Duke of Nájera to Gómez Manrique's son Pedro Manrique de Lara, a title that continues in the family down to the present day.
 In the 16th century these counts of Treviño, dukes de Nájera, would build a palace at Treviño, which is now the ayuntamiento (town hall) of the municipality.

 Thus Treviño found itself generally left to its own devices as the seat of a noble family, sitting in the middle of Álava, surrounded by communities operating under the more egalitarian fueros typical of the Basque Country.